pixos/poptrie/README.md

 ## License

-The software license agreement is pending.
-Please individually contact the author for the license.
+The use of this software is limited to education, research, and evaluation purposes only.
+Commercial use is strictly prohibited.